-Is CBD legal?
+Is CBD Legal?

 At Cornbread Hemp, we get these questions a lot: Is CBD legal?
 Can I get through airport security with my Cornbread Hemp products?
 The answer is yes, at least federally.
 Hemp and hemp-derived CBD products are 100% legal under federal law, including those with THC, as long as it’s below 0.3%.

-There was some confusion as to when that jurisdictional switch would take place, but in late May, the USDA issued a memo saying that those portions of the 2018 Farm Bill were self-executing, meaning it did not require further action by the executive branch to become law — WHICH MEANS that hemp is totally legal under federal law, and so is CBD (derived from hemp).
+There was some confusion as to when that jurisdictional switch would take place, but in late May, the USDA issued a memo saying that those portions of the 2018 Farm Bill were self-executing, meaning it did not require further action by the executive branch to become law — WHICH MEANS that hemp is totally legal under federal law, and so is CBD (as long as it’s derived from hemp).

-Challenges remain for CBD businesses
+Challenges Remain for CBD Businesses

 The problem is: some state laws are still backward as hell.
 So CBD laws can vary widely depending on where you live.
 As of June 2019, you still need to be careful out there and know your state’s laws.
 After all, a grandmother got arrested for CBD at Disney World in Florida.

-Is CBD legal in Texas?
+Is CBD Legal in Ohio?

-Is CBD legal in California?
+Is CBD Legal in California?

 California is lagging behind states like Texas and Kentucky on its CBD laws.
 As of the end of June 2019, a bill in the California legislature to legalize CBD products has passed the Assembly, but still has a ways to go to become law.
 So for the time being, it appears buying CBD in California is not yet legal.

-Is CBD legal in Massachusetts?
+Is CBD Legal in Texas?